modernpoacher/deps/README.md

 JS functions can be found in `lib`.

 The ES functions are transpiled to JS when the package is installed.
-To build them again, change into the `@modernpoacher/deps` directory and at the command line execute `npm run babel`.
+To build them again, change into the root directory of this package and at the command line execute `npm install && npm run build`.